junxit/us-congress-bills-110/bill.md

   >   - **(4)** the relevant programs and activities for the previous fiscal year and the proposed programs and activities under the President’s budget request, of each participating Federal agency and department; and
   >   - **(5)** the levels of funding for each participating Federal agency and department devoted to the programs and activities in paragraph (4) for the previous fiscal year and under the President’s budget request.

-- **(e)** *Senior policy committee* Section 710 of the Vision 100—Century of Aviation Reauthorization Act (49 U.S.C.
+- **(e)** *Senior policy committee* Section 710(a) of the Vision 100—Century of Aviation Reauthorization Act (49 U.S.C.
 40101 note) is amended in the last sentence by inserting “, and shall meet at least four times each year” before the period.
 - **(f)** *Budget preparation*
   - **(1)** Each Federal agency and department participating in the office shall, as part of its annual request for appropriations to the Office of Management and Budget, submit a report to the Office of Management and Budget which—
     - **(A)** identifies each element of its work program which contributes directly to Next Generation Air Transportation System initiative; and
     - **(B)** states the portion of its request for appropriations that is allocated to each such element.
   - **(2)** The Office of Management and Budget shall review each such report in light of the goals, priorities, and agency and departmental responsibilities set forth in the annual report submitted under the amendment made by subsection (d), and shall include, in the President’s annual budget estimate, a statement of the portion of each appropriate agency’s or department’s annual budget estimate relating to its activities undertaken pursuant to the Next Generation Air Transportation System initiative.
 - **(g)** *Contingency planning* The Director shall, as part of the design of the Next Generation Air Transportation System, develop contingency plans for dealing with the degradation of the Next Generation Air Transportation System in the event of a natural disaster, major equipment failure, or act of terrorism.
-- **(h)** *Environmental research* The Director shall establish environmental requirements for noise, emissions, and energy consumption to be satisfied in the Next Generation Air Transportation System through a combination of technologies and operational procedures.
+- **(h)** *Environmental research* The Director shall establish environmental objectives for noise, emissions, and energy consumption to be satisfied in the Next Generation Air Transportation System through a combination of technologies and operational procedures.
 The Director shall assign primary responsibility for the research, development, and demonstration of the applicable technologies in a relevant environment to NASA and primary responsibility for demonstration of optimized operational procedures to the FAA.
 - **(i)** *Government accountability office assessment and report*
   - **(1)** *Scope* The Comptroller General shall assess compliance with the requirements of section 709 of the Vision 100—Century of Aviation Reauthorization Act (49 U.S.C.
 40101 note) to determine—
     - **(A)** the effectiveness of the Next Generation Air Transportation System Joint Planning and Development Office in meeting the deadlines and milestones of the integrated plan under that section; and
     - **(B)** the adequacy and effectiveness of the memoranda of understanding executed by Federal departments and agencies under that section.
-  - **(2)** *Report* Not later than 270 days after the date of enactment of this Act, and annually thereafter until the Next Generation Air Transportation System is fully operational, the Comptroller General shall transmit a report to the Committee on Science and Technology and the Committee on Transportation and Infrsatructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate containing the Comptroller General’s findings, conclusions and recommendations related to the assessment in paragraph (1).
+  - **(2)** *Report* Not later than 270 days after the date of enactment of this Act, and annually thereafter until the Next Generation Air Transportation System is fully operational, the Comptroller General shall transmit a report to the Committee on Science and Technology and the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate containing the Comptroller General’s findings, conclusions and recommendations related to the assessment in paragraph (1).
 - **(j)** *Unmanned Aircraft Systems*
   - **(1)** *Research initiative*
     - **(A)** *Improved manned and unmanned aircraft* Section 44504 of title 49, United States Code, is amended—